-In 2022, various central banks around the world (including the Federal Reserve in the United States) raised interest rates.
+Throughout 2022 and 2023, various central banks around the world, including the Federal Reserve in the United States, raised interest rates.
 While these rate increases have not had a significant adverse impact on the Company to date, the impact of such rate increases on the overall financial markets and the economy may adversely impact the Company in the future.
 In addition, the global economy has experienced and is continuing to experience high levels of inflation and global supply chain disruptions.
 The Company continues to monitor these supply chain, inflation and interest rate factors, as well as the uncertainty resulting from the overall economic environment.

-In addition, although the Company has no operations in or direct exposure to Russia or Ukraine, the Company has experienced some constraints in product and material availability and increasing costs required to obtain some materials and supplies as a result of the Russia-Ukraine military conflict on the global economy.
-To date, the Company's business has not been materially impacted by the conflict, however, as the conflict continues or worsens, it may impact the Company's business, financial condition or results of operations.
+Although the Company was not significantly impacted by the conflicts in Ukraine or Israel and Gaza, the Company has experienced some constraints in product and material availability and increasing costs required to obtain some materials and supplies as a result of these conflicts on the global economy.
+To date, the business has not been materially impacted by the conflicts, however, as the conflicts continue or worsen, it may impact the business, financial condition, results of operations and cash flows.

-Concentration of Credit Risk
+Concentration of Business Risk

 Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash and cash equivalents and marketable securities.
-As of December 31, 2022 and 2021, substantially all of the Company's marketable securities were invested in fixed income mutual funds at one financial institution.
-The Company also maintains balances in certain operating accounts above federally insured limits.
-After considering the dividend income derived from such investments, the Company has not recognized any significant realized losses on such accounts and does not believe it is exposed to any significant credit risk on cash and cash equivalents and marketable securities.
+As of December 31, 2023, the Company's marketable securities consist of mutual funds, U.S. Treasury securities and commercial paper.
+As of December 31, 2022, substantially all of the Company's marketable securities were invested in fixed income mutual funds at one financial institution.
+For further information regarding realized losses related to marketable securities please refer to Note 5.
+Investments in Marketable Securities.
+The Company also maintains balances in certain operating accounts above federally insured limits and, as a result, the Company is exposed to credit risk in the event of default by the financial institutions to the extent account balances exceed the amount insured by the Federal Deposit Insurance Corporation.